orgilbatzaya/Wikipedia-Popularity/project/project.md

 Your project goes here!
 Before you submit, make sure your chunks are turned off with `echo = FALSE`.

-    ## Warning: running command 'timedatectl' had status 1

 Introduction
 ------------

 The data that we obtained contains information regarding historical figures.
 We downloaded the data from Kaggle, but the data was collected by the Massachusetts Institute of Technology about a year ago.
 The data is based off of metrics from many wikipedia pages and believe the variables in the dataframe can be used to extrapolate what makes a historical figure "popular" by Wikipedia standards.
 For our write-up, we chose to focus on the variables `full_name`, `birth_year`, `latitude`, `longitude`, `occupation`, `sex`, and `industry`.
 By the end of our data analysis, we aim to derive the perfect combination of variables that lead to a high popularity index, which is recorded in the dataframe.

 ### Section 1- Introduction to the Data

-### Question 1

-#### Filter out NA values and record the number of observations and variables

-#### Make a new dataset to avoid overriding the original dataframe

-#### Record how many of the historical figures are men and how many are women

     ## [1] 17